PacificBiosciences/HiFi-16S-workflow/README.md

 `phyloseq`.

 ## Frequently asked questions (FAQ)
+* Why `cutadapt`?

+The naive Bayes classified in QIIME 2 requires the ASVs to be in the same sequence orientation.
+PacBio's CCS reads have random orientations out of the instrument, hence they need to to be oriented first, and this can be done with either `lima` or `cutadapt`.
+Technically, `lima` has this capability too but it requires BAM input.
+There are many public dataset on SRA that is in FASTQ format and `lima` will not orientate them.
+Due to the accuracy of HiFi reads, the performance difference between `lima` and `cutadapt` should be minimal in our experience.

+Without the read orientation, you will notice that the taxonomy assignments can produce weird results (e.g. archea assignment only at the highest taxonomy level).

 * A lot of my reads are lost in the denoise stage, what's going on?

 This can happen in extremely diverse community such as soil where the ASVs are of very low abundance.